Southland Tales: Production

 Kelly's breakthrough film, Donnie Darko, was released in the United States on October 26, 2001, the same day the PATRIOT Act was signed.
 Two months before Southland Tales was released, he announced the launch of Darko Entertainment.

 Kelly said: "[Southland Tales] will only be a musical in a post-modern sense of the word in that it is a hybrid of several genres.
 There will be some dancing and singing, but it will be incorporated into the story in very logical scenarios as well as fantasy dream environments."
 Kelly said the film's biggest influences are Kiss Me Deadly, Pulp Fiction, Brazil, and Dr. Strangelove.
 He called it a "strange hybrid of the sensibilities of Andy Warhol and Philip K. Dick".
 The film often references religious and literary works; a policeman says, "Flow my tears," in reference to a Philip K. Dick novel of that name. ("Taverner" is the name of the main character in the same book and suffers identity problems of his own.)
 Pilot Abilene (Justin Timberlake) quotes Biblical scripture from the Book of Revelation in narrating the film and allusion is made both to Robert Frost's The Road Not Taken, Stopping by Woods on a Snowy Evening and an altered version of T. S. Eliot's The Hollow Men.

 Casting

 In March 2004, Kelly and Cherry Road Films began development of Southland Tales.
 Filmmakers entered negotiations with actors Seann William Scott, Sarah Michelle Gellar, Jason Lee, Janeane Garofalo, Tim Blake Nelson, Amy Poehler, Kevin Smith, and Ali Larter.
 Musician Moby was approached on composing and performing the film's score.
+Kelly met with Rick Moranis about playing Vaughn Smallhouse.
 Kelly consciously sought out actors that he felt had been pigeonholed and wanted to showcase their "undiscovered talents."